aart/testground/README.md

         - A Storage Account File container

 # DESIGN
-    - The solutiond desing is described in the link below:
+    - The solution desing is described in the link below:
         - TODO: INCLUDE LINK